isomerpages/gb-assist/pages/solutionrepo/solution965.md

 ---
-title: COVID-19 Support Xjera Labs Video Analytics for Crowd Management - Package A (License for 1 Camera)
+title: Xintesys Sales and Inventory Management Solution Version V30DC_01-001 - Basic Pack (10 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution965
 ---

 #### Description

-Xjera video analytics solution provides robust, accurate and quick-to-install solutions for the business owners.
-Using deep learning algorithms the solution is able to provide crowd monitoring and management and social distancing.
-Optional features include perimeter defence, tripwire detection, footfall counting, people counting, illegal parking, queue monitoring and dashboard.
+"Xintesys Sales and Inventory Management Solution captures all operational data from Sales to Delivery and Inventory Movements.

-The solution can be deployed on-premise or on the cloud depending on the customer's preference.
+It is built with a user definable workflow driven engine suitable for SMEs to capture their transactions.
+Xintesys provides in-built dynamic analysis capability and is configurable for the changing needs of most SMEs be it due to expansion or the changing business requirements."

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Xjeralabs_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Xintesys_Consultanc_20200109_Annex_3_20200625143843_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria